Serge Pizzorno: Other work

 Pizzorno has also worked with former Kasabian lead guitarist and songwriter Chris Karloff on the DJ Shadow track "The Tiger" from the album The Outsider.
-He notably scored a fabulous volley in the "Road to Wembley" segment on Soccer AM.
+In August 2006, Pizzorno appeared on Soccer AM, where he took part in the "Road to Wembley II" segment, scoring a volley while wearing a pair of cowboy-style boots.

 Pizzorno was at Wembley Stadium in November 2010 to make the draw for the FA Cup third round proper, along with former Oasis guitarist and good friend Noel Gallagher.

 In 2010, he composed the music for the movie London Boulevard, starring Colin Farrell, Ray Winstone and Keira Knightley.

 In 2011, Pizzorno joined forces with friend Noel Fielding to create music for his new E4 sketch show Noel Fielding's Luxury Comedy.
 They formed a project called Loose Tapestries.
 Together, they also wrote the music for the second series of the show, which aired in 2014.

 Pizzorno was one of the celebrities to take part in the 2012 edition of Soccer Aid, a charity football match played by celebrities and ex-footballers, on 27 May.
 He played for the Rest of the World team against England and scored the opening goal of the game, lobbing former England international goalkeeper David Seaman from a tight angle.
 Although the Rest of the World went on to lose 3–1, Pizzorno won the Man of the Match award.

 He also appears on the album Beyond Ugly by Bristol band Malachai.

 In May 2019, Pizzorno launched a solo project under the name The S.L.P.; his first single was called "Favourites" and it featured British rapper Little Simz.

 Pizzorno is listed as an executive producer on the film Walk Like a Panther (2018).

 Personal life

 Pizzorno has described experiencing symptoms suggestive of synaesthesia; for example, he once saw a magician's equipment on television, which caused him to smell odours so foul that they triggered his gag reflex and made him lose his appetite.
+In another incident, he claimed the impulse buy of a Ford Focus was triggered by seeing Garth Crooks on an episode of Football Focus.